nliaudat/esp_canbus/README.md

 Connect your ESP32 via USB to your computer.
 (Only required for the first time, subsequent installations can be done over WiFi) <br />
 Then run `esphome run config.yaml`

+## Note:
+For HomeVent :
+* Canbus Normal ventilation modulation works only in "Constant operation mode"
+* Canbus Eco ventilation modulation works only in "Eco operation mode"
+* Week 1 and Week 2 must be setup in homevent

 ## Licence:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC-BY-NC-SA)
 * No commercial use